 Keep in mind that temperatures on the water are usually 10 degrees cooler than on land.
 Consider long sleeves and quick drying materials when going on a whale watch, kayak or sailing trip, for extra warmth and sun protection.

 Help us cut down on waste, especially plastic, which might find its way into the water stream and endanger wildlife, when breaking down.
-We here at the Earthbox have a water station and free, freshly brewed coffee from San Juan Coffee Roasting in our lobby available all day.
+We here at the Earthbox have a water station and free, freshly brewed coffee in our lobby available all day.
 Stay hydrated and have tons of fun!